martintajur/node-mysql-activerecord/README.md

  * Allows you to drop down to the native methods of your driver if you choose
  * Allows for different drivers for different versions (SQLite 2 vs SQLite 3)
  * The order in which you call the methods is irrelevant except for the execution methods (get, insert, update, delete) which must be called last.
+ * Can used as a learning tool/Rosetta stone

 Database Drivers
 =================